 There was an overarching IPC policy and associated procedures in place.
-Review of these documents demonstrated that they reflected legislation and best practice guidance.
-Mr McVeigh confirmed there was a nominated lead dental nurse who had responsibility for IPC and decontamination in the practice.
+The practice manager advised that these reflected legislation and best practice guidance.
+The practice manager confirmed there was a nominated lead dental nurse who had responsibility for IPC and decontamination in the practice.
 The lead dental nurse had undertaken IPC and decontamination training in line with their continuing professional development and had retained the necessary training certificates as evidence.